Educational Programs for OTAs Seeking OT Degrees

 Contact: (845) 848-6001 or (845) 848-6041

 Mercy College, Dobbs Ferry, NY, offers a BS in health sciences (semester based) and an MS weekend program (trimester based).
 The BS in health sciences includes all prerequisites for the OT program and can be taken on a flexible part-time schedule.
 The MS program meets every other weekend, 8 weekends per trimester, for 2 years and 3 months.
 While obtaining the BS in health science supports students in completing Mercy specific prerequisite courses, it does not automatically guarantee students a spot in the MS program.
 BS/Health Science students must still apply and be accepted into the Mercy OT graduate program in order to complete their MS in occupational therapy.

 The Sage Colleges, Troy, NY, offers a baccalaureate degree completion program that leads to an MS in occupational therapy after 3 years of coursework plus 2 additional semesters of fieldwork.

-Utica College, Utica, NY, offers both a day and weekend schedule of courses leading to a master’s degree in occupational therapy.
+Utica University, Utica, NY, offers both a day and weekend schedule of courses leading to a master’s degree in occupational therapy.
 Weekend courses are tailored for working adults, offering a blended curriculum of weekend classes and distance education.
 The weekend format is particularly attractive to OTAs.